redFrik/udk13-Remote_control/udk150430/README.md

 --

-note: turn down computer volume before trying the next examples. it will feedback.
+note: turn down computer volume before trying the next examples. it will feedback. if you don't get any sound input double check that you have the built-in microphone selected under system preferences / audio / input.

 ```
 Ndef(\mic, { SoundIn.ar!2 } ).play  //!2 means duplicate the sound (in both speakers)